Zoning & Frequently Asked Questions

 If your business is new construction or requires significant alterations of an existing structure or lot, you will need to have a site plan approved by the Village Council.

 If your business is not altering the structure but changes the use or business type from a business that was previously there (such as a new hair salon going in where a fudge shop was previously), you will need a zoning permit confirming the proposed use is compliant with the district.
-A site plan may still be required if the use requires changes to the lot, such as additional parking.
+A site plan may still be required if the use requires changes to the building or lot.

 To be a vendor at a special event, the special event must have approval by Village Council, and you must have approval from the special event applicants.
 Vendors at special event must have a Vendor/Peddler License, though the special event may apply for a joint license if they submit a complete list of names and businesses that are attending the event.